Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter

 Bounding the number of evaluations is more challenging than bounding the number of generations as we need to keep track of the offspring population size~$\lambda$ and how it develops over time.
 Large values of $\lambda$ lead to a large number of evaluations made in one generation.
 Small values of $\lambda$ can lead to a fallback.

-If our algorithm was elitist, small values of $\lambda$ would not be an issue since there would be no fallbacks.
-We will show later on (Theorem~\ref{thm:runtime-of-elitist-algorithm}) that then the algorithm will spend $O(n \log n)$ evaluations, refining the amortised analysis from L{\"a}ssig and Sudholt~\cite{Lassig2011}.
-This analysis relies on every fitness level being visited at most once.
+In the elitist \saopl, small values of $\lambda$ are not an issue since there are no fallbacks.
+The analysis of the \saopl in Section~\ref{sec:elitist-saopl} relies on every fitness level being visited at most once.
 In our non-elitist algorithm, this is not guaranteed.
 Small values of $\lambda$ can lead to decreases in fitness, and then the same fitness level can be visited multiple times.